Júnior Negrão: Ulsan Hyundai

 Following his satisfying spell at Daegu, in 2018 Júnior joined former rivals Ulsan Hyundai on a free transfer.
-He made his debut with the Kim do-hoon-guided side on February 13, 2018, coming in for Yohei Toyoda at the 76th minute of a 3–3 away draw against Melbourne Victory in the first game of AFC Champions League's group stage.
-His first match in the K League 1 was actually on March 1, when he replaced fellow first timer Oh Se-hun at the 56th minute of a 2–0 away loss against Jeonbuk Hyundai Motors.
+He made his debut with the Kim do-hoon-guided side on 13 February 2018, coming in for Yohei Toyoda at the 76th minute of a 3–3 away draw against Melbourne Victory in the first game of AFC Champions League's group stage.
+His first match in the K League 1 was actually on 1 March, when he replaced fellow first timer Oh Se-hun at the 56th minute of a 2–0 away loss against Jeonbuk Hyundai Motors.

 Originally supposed to be a back-up striker for teammates Kim Seung-jun and Toyoda, after the injury crisis of the former and the departure of the latter he began to find more and more space in the squad, scoring his first goal for Ulsan against Pohang Steelers and continuing his streak for three more matches, against Gangwon, his former team Daegu and FC Seoul: plus, he scored a brace in the AFC Champions League as the "Horangi" thrashed Melbourne Victory 6–2.
 However, during the following game (against Gyeongnam) he suffered a new injury and got ruled out for a month.

-As the K League stopped throughout the whole month of June, due to the participation of the South Korean national team to the World Cup, Júnior had more time to recover and returned on the pitch as soon as the competition restarted in July: he immediately scored other two goals against Sangju, then had to wait four more games before finding the net again, in two consecutive matches against Daegu and Jeju United.
-After another couple of goalless appearances, on August 15 the Brazilian striker started a goal streak that would last for exactly a month, as he scored against Gyeongnam (a brace, plus an assist for Kim Seung-jun), Daegu, Sangju (two times), Seoul (also two times), Incheon United and Pohang: in four out of these six occasions, Ulsan won the match.
+As the K League stopped throughout the whole month of June, due to the participation of the South Korea national team to the World Cup, Júnior had more time to recover and returned on the pitch as soon as the competition restarted in July: he immediately scored other two goals against Sangju, then had to wait four more games before finding the net again, in two consecutive matches against Daegu and Jeju United.
+After another couple of goalless appearances, on 15 August the Brazilian striker started a goal streak that would last for exactly a month, as he scored against Gyeongnam (a brace, plus an assist for Kim Seung-jun), Daegu, Sangju (two times), Seoul (also two times), Incheon United and Pohang: in four out of these six occasions, Ulsan won the match.

 Júnior's impressive state of form continued for the rest of the year, as he added other five goals between regular season and championship round in K League, as well as three goals (two against Gimhae FC and one against Suwon Samsung Bluewings) in the Korean FA Cup, which Ulsan eventually lost in a double final to Daegu.
 The "Horangi" eventually finished the K League 1 in third place and Júnior gained the same placement in the top scorer chart, with 22 goals (Uroš Đerić and fellow Brazilian Marcão being the only players to top him), as well as a spot in the championship's Best XI, together with his team-mate Richard Windbichler.